-While William Shakespeare (1564–1616) was born in this house, he spent most of his career in London, where he taught his play-going public about human nature with plots that entertained both the highest and the lowest minds.
+Shakespeare spent most of his career in London, where he taught his play-going public about human nature with plots that entertained both the highest and the lowest minds.
 His tool was an unrivaled mastery of the English language.
-He retired — rich and famous — back in Stratford, spending his last five years at a house called New Place.
+He retired — rich and famous — back in Stratford.